saltstack/salt/doc/ref/states/index.rst

 to know that a system-wide package was installed.
 On the second execution, since the required `pip`_ package was installed, the state executed perfectly.

-To those thinking, couldn't salt reload modules on every state step since it already does for some cases?
+To those thinking, could not salt reload modules on every state step since it already does for some cases?
 It could, but it should not since it would greatly slow down state execution.